English ship President (1650): Service after rebuild 1683

 She was commissioned on 14 May 1683 under the command of Captain Henry Priestman.
 She was at the evacuation of Tangiers followed by the evacuation of Sale, Morocco.
-In 1685, while Captain Priestman was ill Captain Stafford Fair-bourne took command.
+In 1685, while Captain Priestman was ill, Lieutenant Stafford Fairbourne took command.
 She was in a boat action at Mamora on 12 June 1685.
 In 1688 She was under Captain Thomas Hopson with Dartmouth's Fleet in October the partook in Londonderry operations in 1689.
 In 1690 she was under the command of Captain John Hubbard.
 She participated in the Battle of Beachy Head on 30 June 1690 as a member of Blue Squadron.
 This was followed by the Battle of Barfleur from 19 to 24 May 1692 as a member of Red Squadron.
 In 1896 she sailed to Hudson Bay to recapture Fort York under the command of Captain William Allen.
 She was in action against the former Mary Rose on 24 October 1696 during which Captain Allen was killed.
 Captain Vincent Cutter sailed her to Newfoundland in 1697.
 She was docked at Woolwich for rebuilding in 1699.